Peternator7/book/second-edition/src/ch19-02-advanced-lifetimes.md

 2 | struct Ref<'a, T>(&'a T);
   |                   ^^^^^^
 ```

-This is the same error that we'd get if we filled in `T` with a concrete type,
-like `struct Ref(&i32)`; all references in struct definitions need a lifetime
-parameter.
-However, because we have a generic type parameter, we can't add a
-lifetime parameter in the same way.
-Defining `Ref` as `struct Ref<'a>(&'a T)`
-will result in an error because Rust can't determine that `T` lives long
-enough.
-Since `T` can be any type, `T` could itself be a reference or it could
-be a type that holds one or more references, each of which have their own
-lifetimes.

 Rust helpfully gave us good advice on how to specify the lifetime parameter in
 this case: